 25th August 2015

-Drone startup EHANG has scored a $42 million Series B investment to develop its technology and launch new products.
+Drone startup EHANG receive a $42 million Series B investment to develop its technology and launch new products.
 Led by GP Capital, the round also included participation from returning investors GGV Capital, ZhenFund, and PreAngel, as well as Lebox Capital and OFC.

 30th December 2014 – $10 Million Investment